hmfaysal/Jekyll-HMFAYSAL-Theme/_posts/2015-10-1-debt-free.md

 # A Life In Chains &#58;
 The borrower is slave to the lender.
-The road to freedom is a challenge to say the least.
+The road to financial freedom is a challenge to say the least.

 ![The Borrower]({{ site.url }}/images/proverbs22-7.jpg)
 {: .pull-right}